JuliaLinearAlgebra/MatrixDepot.jl/doc/interface.rst

   Example: ``[mm(1), sp(1)]`` or equivalently: ``mm(1) | sp(1)`` (note: single ``|``)

-7. A tuple or conjuction of any number of all forms, meaning ``AND``.
+7. A tuple or conjunction of any number of all forms, meaning ``AND``.

   Example: ``(mm(:), @pred(m == 1000))`` or shorter: ``m(::) & @pred(m == 1000)``